-- Heat energy is trapped internally by inner reflecting petal surfaces.
+- Heat energy is trapped internally, by inner reflecting petal surfaces.

 - Energy is stored in large internal gynoecia (sex organs).

 Click here for more.
 Part of the ability to achieve this, is the result of special ‘pappilated’ cells, with finger like projections, which point different ways on the external and internal petal surfaces.
-Click here for more, with some great electron micrographs showing what these papillae look like (by Elżbieta Weryszko-Chmielewska, Mirosława Chwil).
-Different petal colours also contribute to different abilities to absorb the sun’s warming radiations – yellow seems to be least effective, which is why many snow crocus are white or blue/lavender.
+Click here for more, with some wonderful electron micrographs showing what these papillae look like (by Elżbieta Weryszko-Chmielewska, Mirosława Chwil).
+Different petal colours also contribute to different abilities to absorb the sun’s warming radiations – yellow seems to be least effective, which is why many snow crocuses are white or blue/lavender.
 But the cleverest bit of the design, to my mind, is that the cells on the outer and inner petal surfaces grow at different rates at different temperatures, as well as differences between optimum growth temperature ranges at the top (10 to 17 degrees C) and base of the tepals (3 to 7 degrees C).
-So as the internal flower temperature rises, the internal cells grow and swell faster than those outside.
-And it is this differential growth which cause the flower to open.
+So, as the internal flower temperature rises, the internal cells grow and swell faster than those outside.
+And it’s this differential growth which cause the flower to open.
 Often quite quickly.
-The rose form of C. tommasinianus below reached this stage in barely an hour on February 4th, which was the first day any of our Crocuses managed to open this year…As temperatures fall, this process works the other way, and the flower will close.
-Click here for more on what are known as these thermonastic movements, and other fascinating aspects of the lives of many surprisingly sensitve plants.
-The yellow at the base of many Crocus flower throats may contribute to this selective rate of growth and opening, though in the case of our fireflies, it’s been selected by an eagle eyed Dutch breeder.
-Of course once opened, the flower will produce and release both pollen and pollinator attracting nectar.
-And indeed warm internal temperatures are necessary to optimise pollen grain germination and subsequent growth of a pollen tube to fertilise the potential seed in the ovary.
-So no point trying artificial pollination on an unopened flower on a cold day!
-And there’s now more evidence that the few early season pollinating insects around will actively seek out flowers which are warmer internally, since it’s the equivalent of popping in for a coffee and cake, on a cold morning.
+The rose form of C. tommasinianus, below, reached this stage in barely an hour on February 4th, which was the first day any of our crocuses managed to open this year.As temperatures fall, this process works the other way, and the flower will close.
+Click here for more on what are known as these thermonastic movements, and other fascinating aspects of the lives of many surprisingly sensitive plants.
+The yellow at the base of many Crocus flower throats may contribute to this selective rate of growth and opening, though in the case of our fireflies, it’s been selected by an eagle-eyed Dutch breeder.Once opened, the flower will produce and release both pollen and pollinator attracting nectar.
+And indeed, warm internal temperatures are necessary to optimise pollen grain germination, and subsequent growth of a pollen tube to fertilise the potential seed in the ovary.
+So, there’s no point trying artificial pollination on an unopened flower on a cold day.
+And there’s now more evidence that the few early season pollinating insects around, will actively seek out flowers which are warmer internally, since it’s the equivalent of popping in for a coffee and cake, on a cold morning.
 Click here for more in this paper by Rands and Whitney.

 When the rain (or sleet, or hail, or snow) set in.